 Please explore my website to learn more about my doctoral research and other research projects that I contribute to.
 Thanks for visiting!

-(Mis)understandings of disability: The experiences of women with physical disabilities during the perinatal period.
-American Public Health Association’s 2016 Annual Meeting and Expo.
-Denver, Colorado. **Selected as one of five presentations for the Disability Section Chair’s Forum**
+Later this month I will be presenting some findings from my dissertation at the American Public Health Association’s 2016 Annual Meeting and Expo, in Denver, Colorado.
+My abstract was one of five selected for the Disability Section Chair’s Forum.

 Flanders, C.E., Tarasoff, L.A., Legge, M.M., Robinson, M., & Gos, G. (2016).
 Positive Identity Experiences of Young Bisexual and Other Non-Monosexual People: A Qualitative Inquiry.
 Journal of Homosexuality.